nus-cs2103-AY2122S1/tp/docs/team/marcustxk.md

   * Added the ability to list/filter games.
     * What it does: allows the user to list all games stored in gitGud, with the ability to optionally filter by `GAME_ID` containing any of the given keywords.
     * Justification: This feature improves the product significantly because a user can easily view all games they have and apply any filters to easily find specific games.
-  * Added the schedule friend command.
+  * Added the schedule friend's availability command.
-    * What it does: allows the user save the schedule of their friend to record when they are free or busy during the week.
+    * What it does: allows the user store the schedule of their friend, to record when they are free to play or busy during the week.
-    * Challenge: This feature required creating of the `Schedule` and `Day` fields, so the logic (command, parser), model (schedule, day) and storage(Jackson serialization of new fields) packages all had to be updated to support the feature, as well as relevant tests for all the mentioned layers.
+    * Challenge: This feature required creating of the `Schedule` and `Day` fields, so the logic (command, parser), model (schedule, day, util for to handle time conversion) and storage (Serialization/Deserialization of new fields into/out of JSON) packages all had to be updated to support the feature.
     * Justification: This feature improves the product significantly because a user can easily save the schedule of their friend and not have to manually remember when they are free or busy.
   * Added the UI to display schedule of friend when friend get command is input.
     * What it does: allows the user to view the schedule of a friend to view their blocks of free time.
-    * Challenge: This feature required designing and implementing how to effectively display the schedule of a user in limited space, which was ultimately done by grouping of adjacent 1h timeslots into a larger timeslots (e.g. `0800 - 0900` and `0900 - 1000` will be displayed as `0800 - 1000`) to save space.
+    * Challenge: This feature required designing and implementing how to effectively display the schedule of a user in limited space, which was ultimately done by grouping adjacent 1h timeslots into a larger timeslots (e.g. `0800 - 0900` and `0900 - 1000` will be displayed as `0800 - 1000`) to save space.
     * Justification: This feature improves the product significantly because a user can easily view the free timeslots of their friend to know when they are able to play with them.

 * **Testing**:
-  * Added unit tests for classes in the logic package to help attain 100% methods and 98% lines coverage.
+  * Added unit/integration tests for all classes in the logic package to help attain 100% methods and 98% lines coverage.
-  * Added unit tests for all relevant classes (logic/util/model etc.) involved in the list friend, list game and schedule friend features.
+  * Added unit/integration tests for all relevant classes (logic/util/model etc.) involved in the list friend, list game and schedule friend features.

 * **Documentation**:
   * User Guide: